• Skip to primary navigation

 • Šalša (Croatian Tomato Sauce)

-Side view of Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce) on two white plates.
+Side view of Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce) using gnocchi in a large bowl.

 Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce) Recipe